 Differences by Race and Hispanic Origin

-Black kindergartners are much more likely than other kindergartners to be enrolled in full-day programs.
-In 2012, 87 percent of black kindergartners were in full-day programs, compared with 68 percent of Asian or Pacific Islander, 74 percent of Hispanic, and 75 percent of white kindergartners.
-Eighty-five percent of American Indian kindergartners were enrolled in full-day programs.
+Asian and Pacific Islander kindergartners are less likely than other kindergartners to be enrolled in full-day programs.
+In 2013, 67 percent of Asian or Pacific Islander kindergartners were in full-day programs, compared with76 percent of Hispanic, 78 percent of white, and 81 percent of black kindergartners.
+Seventy-three percent of American Indian kindergartners were enrolled in full-day programs, which was not significantly different from children of other races and ethnicities.
 (Figure 2)

 Differences by Region

-Kindergartners in the South and Midwest are more likely than those in the West to be enrolled in a full-day program (83 and 80 percent, compared with 64 percent, respectively, in 2012).
-Kindergartners in the Northeast fell in the middle, at 71 percent in 2012.
+In 2013, Kindergartners in the West are the least likely to be enrolled in a full-day program (42 percent, compared with 23 percent in the Northeast, 18 percent in the Midwest, and 15 percent in the south).
+Kindergarteners in the Northeast were also less likely than those in the South to be in a full-day program.
 (Figure 3) However, differences between regions have been decreasing.
 (Appendix 1)

 Differences by Family Income

 In 2013, kindergarteners in low-income families and those in higher-income families were equally likely to be in full-day programs.
 (Appendix 1)

 Differences by Type of School